 Remarkably though, he didn’t and the exact moment doctors told him that he would never walk again is one that will never fade from his memory.

-Speaking publically about his injuries for the first time, Toby who received a mention in despatches for his bravery during his second, and last tour of Afghanistan, says: “My first thought was ‘how am I going to cope?’
+Speaking publicly about his injuries for the first time, Toby who received a mention in despatches for his bravery during his second, and last tour of Afghanistan, says: “My first thought was ‘how am I going to cope?’
 ‘What’s the future going to be like?’
 It’s completely unknown.

 “Suddenly life has a lot more seriousness about it and I had to grow up very quickly.